While no stage of shipping container home construction should be taken lightly, certain stages are definitely more important than others.

-So, in this article I will share with you the 7 most important stages of building a shipping container home.
+With that in mind, this article provides an overview of the 7 most important stages of building a shipping container home.

-Get it right and you will have a home that can maintain the correct temperature all year round.
-It will also be cheaper to run, and reduce your energy bills.
+Get it right and you will have a home that can maintain a comfortable temperature all year round.
+It will also be cheaper to operate and reduce your energy bills.

-However, if you get it wrong your home will not be energy efficient, you’ll lose heat easily and find excessive moisture inside the home.
-You will also have expensive energy bills as you will need to spend on AC in the summer and heating in the winter.
+However, if you get your insulation wrong, your home will not be energy efficient, you’ll lose heat easily and find excessive moisture inside the home.
+You will also have expensive energy bills as you will spend more on AC in the summer and heating in the winter.

 Regardless of the type of insulation you decide to install, you need to make sure it is installed correctly.